 One of the coolest parts about South Australia’s wine regions, is there are tons of accomodation options.
 This is perfect for a romantic weekend with your loved one, or even a group of friends for a birthday or special occasion.
 Book ahead though, because during summer these hotels can fill up quick.

-You’ve probably heard that Australia has some adorable animals.
-I’m sure you’ve also probably heard, that we have some of the world’s most venemous snakes and deadly spiders.
+You’ve probably heard that Australia has some really cute animals.
+I’m sure you’ve also heard that we have some of the world’s most venomous snakes and deadly spiders.
 All of the above is true.
 We do have a lot of dangerous animals, but if you stay out of their way, they’ll stay out of yours.